 As we eventually plan to make SimVim compatible with other simulators, this feature (universal parameter names) it guarantees uniform configuration format, one configurator and possibility to fly on any simulator using the same data file.

-Usually you don't need to know about simulator commands, datarefs and internal structure of each parameter to work with SimVimCockpit, just select an appropriate data name from the configurator table to assign input or output.
+In general, when building a cockpit with SimVim, users don't need don't need to know about simulator commands, datarefs and internal structure of each parameter to work with SimVimCockpit, just select an appropriate data name from the configurator table to assign input or output.
 It doesn't matter if your plane is a standard, custom, paid, you should make only one main data configuration file with all needed parameters from the table and test every input and output in you aircraft model.